santana-iago/santana-iago/README.md

 ## About me

-I work in cybersecurity across SOC, CTI, Threat Hunting, Detection Engineering and security operations, supporting the investigation of events, analysis of adversary behavior and continuous improvement of detection capabilities.
-In parallel, I also work as a developer, building secure applications and technical solutions for real clients while applying software engineering and AppSec practices throughout the development lifecycle.
+  I'm Iago Santana, a Computer Engineering undergraduate at CEFET-MG with experience in cybersecurity and secure software development.
+I work across SOC, CTI, Threat Hunting, Detection Engineering and AppSec, while also developing applications and technical solutions for real clients.

-Alongside my professional experience, I participate in scientific research, academic development projects and multidisciplinary initiatives in computing and security.
-My long-term goal is to build a career that combines cybersecurity, secure software development and security research, with increasing depth in Threat Hunting, Cyber Threat Intelligence, Detection Engineering and emerging technologies.
+  I also take part in scientific research and academic projects in computing, security and emerging technologies, building a career at the intersection of cyber defense, secure development and security research.

 ---

 ## What I am working on